The New Centurions: Plot

 As the rookies mark a year on the job, Andy reaches his 25th anniversary and mandatory retirement.
 He discusses the difficulties of police work with the younger men.

-Roy is assigned to the vice squad, where the job is anything but glamorous—mostly arresting "fruits" for homosexual behavior in public parks.
+As their careers progress, Roy is assigned to the vice squad, where the job is anything but glamorous—mostly arresting "fruits" for homosexual behavior in public parks.
 Dorothy has had enough, saying she does not care about him anymore.
 She leaves for San Francisco (where she meets a real estate agent) and takes their daughter, Becky, with her.

-The young cops are delighted to get a visit, at the police station, from Andy, who has retired to Florida but misses police work.
+Time passes, and Roy is back on car patrol.
+The cops are delighted when Andy pays an unexpected visit to the police station; Andy had retired to Florida but misses police work.
 He regrets never having spent more time on his personal life.
-After speaking with Roy one last time, on the telephone, Andy puts his service revolver in his mouth and kills himself.
+Sometime later, after speaking with Roy on the telephone, Andy puts his service revolver in his mouth and commits suicide.

 Depression gets the better of Roy, who begins to drink on the job.
-He answers a burglary call and the victim turns out to be Lorrie (Rosalind Cash), a nurse who helped him after he got shot.
-Later on patrol, a prostitute (Bea Thompkins) named "Silverpants" driving a Lincoln Continental, speeds off with Roy hanging from the car door.
+He answers a burglary call and the victim turns out to be Lorrie Hunt, a nurse who helped him after he got shot.
+Later on patrol, a prostitute named "Silverpants" speeds off with Roy hanging from her car door.
 He barely avoids serious injury and Lorrie helps patch him up, but he draws a three-week suspension for being drunk on the job.
 Roy begins seeing Lorrie socially and comes to his senses, appreciating the need for personal relationships, remembering what led Andy to end his life.

-He goes on a shots fired call, which leads to a car chase, followed by a foot chase.
-Exhausted after booking the suspects, he is on the way to ending his shift, when he encounters a woman on the street who appeals for help with her threatening husband.
-Reluctantly, Roy, Gus, and Serge decide to investigate.
+Roy, Gus and Sergio each answer a wide call-out to a large street brawl, which leads to banding together in a car chase, followed by a foot chase.
+Exhausted after booking the suspects, the trio are on the way to ending their shifts when they are waved down by a woman who appeals for help with her threatening husband.
+Reluctantly, they decide to investigate.
 As Roy takes the back stairs, the husband suddenly appears and, without warning, fires a single shot from a handgun.
-Roy dies in Gus's arms.
+Roy dies in Gus' arms, with Sergio at their side.